 Statue of Liberty

 The Statue of Liberty is a national monument and it represents the value and spirit of the United States – freedom.
 It is no doubt the most familiar landmark of the country.
-The massive copper-and-steel green lady is located on the Liberty Island in the middle of New York Harbor, and some tourist may miss out on visiting the statue because it’s only accessible by boat.
+The massive copper-and-steel green lady is located on Liberty Island in the middle of New York Harbor, and some tourists may miss out on visiting the statue because it’s only accessible by boat.

 In fact, it’s easy to reach the island as there are plenty of ways that you could enjoy the statue and the island of Manhattan.